US stocks slip in mixed trading as rate pressure ratchets up

-NEW YORK (AP) — U.S. stock indexes are edging lower in Tuesday morning trading as another swell higher for Treasury yields adds pressure on big technology stocks.
+NEW YORK (AP) — U.S. stock indexes are edging lower in midday trading on Tuesday as another swell higher for Treasury yields adds pressure on big technology stocks.

-The S&P 500 was down 0.2%, a day after slipping from its record high, even though the majority of stocks in the index were rising.
-The Dow Jones Industrial Average slipped 51 points from its all-time high set a day before, or 0.2%, to 33,120, as of 10:45 a.m.
+The S&P 500 was down 0.3%, a day after slipping from its record high, even though nearly as many stocks in the index were rising as falling.
+The Dow Jones Industrial Average slipped 87 points from its all-time high set a day before, or 0.3%, to 33,080, as of 11:30 a.m.
 Eastern time.
-The Nasdaq composite was lagging with a 0.4% drop because of its heavier concentration of tech stocks.
+The Nasdaq composite fell 0.2%.

 The spotlight was again on the bond market, where the yield on the 10-year Treasury rose to 1.74% from 1.72% late Monday.
 It has jumped from roughly 0.90% at the start of the year with rising expectations for coming economic growth and possibly inflation.